kevinyswong/kevinyswong.github.io/index.md

   <a href="https://fred.stlouisfed.org/graph/?g=1kEms">income (before taxes) by quintile</a>
-  since 1984: economic output measured through GDP per capita has steadily risen, yet the income (before tax) of the top 20% has continued to distance itself from everyone else's.
-(More of the Fed's data that may be of interest:
+  since 1984: economic output measured through GDP per capita has steadily risen, yet the income (before tax) of the top 20% has continued to distance itself from everyone else's (more of the Fed's data that may be of interest:
   <a href="https://fred.stlouisfed.org/graph/?g=1kEn0">income by decile</a>,
   more granular, although on a shorter time scale, from 2014 to 2022.
 And
-  <a href="https://fred.stlouisfed.org/graph/?g=1kEnB">income by education</a>)
+  <a href="https://fred.stlouisfed.org/graph/?g=1kEnB">income by education</a>).
   Simultaneously, a distinct and continuing rise in
   <a href="https://fred.stlouisfed.org/graph/?g=1kEoj">corporate profits</a>
   started around 1990, unabated by federal tax collection, which has remained relatively flat compared to the soaring profits, leading to the growing power of corporations.

-  How have the corporate tax rates faltered?
-We consult their historical brackets: the IRS
+  With this sharp rise in corporate profits against stagnant corporate tax receipts, have corporate tax rates faltered?
+We consult their historical tax brackets: the IRS
   <a href="https://www.irs.gov/pub/irs-soi/02corate.pdf">documents</a>
   them from 1909 to 2002, with the Tax Foundation
   <a href="https://taxfoundation.org/data/all/federal/historical-corporate-tax-rates-brackets/">supplying</a>